2019 — UT/US

 25: Needs a lot of work

-If you want me to provide feedback right after the round (time permitting), I’d be happy to.
+If you want me to provide feedback right after the round (time permitting and based on tournament rules), I’d be happy to.
 If not, feel free to email me at firstname.lastname@example.org.

 Trinity Silimon Paradigm